 - Compilation of sural neuropathy case reports revealed following etiologies11

-- Trauma (67%) – compression, missile injury, foot fracture, ankle inversion when walking
+- Trauma (67%) – compression, missile injury, foot fracture (more common in 5th metatarsal fractures), ankle inversion injuries

 - Venous disorders (15%)